niculaionut/poetry/README.md

-but if I'll see you once - once more, my soul will renew its core, your hands will keep me soaring true and high and lay my body above the burning sky.
+but if I'll see you once - once more, my soul will renew its core, your hands will keep me soaring true and high and lay my body above the blazing sky.

 December 11, 2022
 ```